 Naturopathic Treatment of Acne

-Acne in women beyond puberty is caused by persistent hormone imbalances usually estrogen dominance or androgen (male hormone) excess.
+Acne problems beyond puberty is caused by persistent hormone imbalances usually estrogen dominance or androgen (male hormone) excess.
 Symptoms of estrogen dominance can include very heavy and/or very painful periods, tender breasts, weepiness or feeling highly emotional.
-Androgen excess usually manifests as deeper, cystic type acne on the chest, back and/or jaw line and is often accompanied by other symptoms of excess androgens including thinning hair, irregular periods, infertility, and excessive hair growth in unwanted areas.
+Androgen excess usually manifests as deeper, cystic type acne on the chest, back and/or jawline and is often accompanied by other symptoms of excess androgens including thinning hair, irregular periods, infertility, anger, irritability, aggression and excessive hair growth in unwanted areas.

 - healthy diet